CapgeminiInventIDE/PyCap/src/intro-to-python/capstone/web_scraping/PROBLEM.md

 ## Optional Extras

+- Enhance the scrape functionality and add website url as in input so it can scrpae other websites as well
+- Modify the hardcoded html elements so that in can take in class tag as an argument foy dynamic scraping
 - Enhance the scraper further and save the information out into csv file
 - Analyse and utilise the data and create an application from it
 - Example for Advanced usage: Algorithm Trading on stock information or Resume Skill Matching for job posting